 A performance appraisal is an on-going process of communication between employees and their supervisors.
-The work of every employee should be reviewed informally on a regular basis, within sixty (60) days of the date of hire, and formally at least once a year.
+The work of every employee should be reviewed informally or formally at least once a year.
 Accomplishments, affirmations, recommendations, new job requirements, goals, and objectives should all be part of the performance appraisals.
-After a formal performance appraisal is discussed with an employee, it becomes part of the employee's personnel file.
+After an informal or formal performance appraisal is discussed with an employee, it becomes part of the employee's personnel file.
 The employee's signature on the appraisal form does not necessarily indicate agreement with the review, but only that the employee has read it.
 Employees may respond in writing to their review, which will be kept in their personnel file.